-The big draw for fans isn't necessarily free throw strategies or hook shots, however — it's the brackets.
+The big draw for fans isn't necessarily free-throw strategies or hook shots, however — it's the brackets.

-At the beginning of every tournament, fans fill out a bracket, picking the teams they think will win each game as well as which team will be the ultimate champion.
+At the beginning of every tournament, fans fill out a bracket, picking the teams they think will win in each game as well as which team will be the ultimate champion.